 * May PPI +4.1 pct y/y vs poll +3.9 pct, April +3.4

-BEIJING, June 9 (Reuters) - China's producer inflation picked up for the second month in a row to a four-month high in May, buoyed by stronger commodity prices, suggesting the world's No.2 economy has retained growth momentum despite rocky trade relations with the United States.
+BEIJING, June 9 (Reuters) - China's producer inflation picked up for the second month in a row in May, buoyed by stronger commodity prices, suggesting the world's No.2 economy has retained growth momentum despite curbs on pollution and rocky trade relations with the United States.

 Annual consumer inflation held steady in May from the previous month, as food prices remained largely stable, official data also showed on Saturday.

-The producer price index (PPI) rose 4.1 percent in May from a year earlier, bolstered by a recent jump in commodity prices and up from a lower base last year, according to the National Bureau of Statistics (NBS).
-That compared with an acceleration to 3.4 percent in April.
+The producer price index (PPI) rose 4.1 percent in May from a year earlier, compared with an acceleration to 3.4 percent in April, according to the National Bureau of Statistics (NBS).

 On a month-on-month basis, the PPI rose 0.4 percent in May, compared with a 0.2 percent decline in April.

-Analysts polled by Reuters had expected May producer inflation would pick up to 3.9 percent, and predicted that producer inflation will accelerate again in June as global crude oil prices continue to rise.
+Analysts polled by Reuters had expected May producer inflation would pick up to 3.9 percent bolstered by a recent jump in global commodity prices.

-Raw material prices jumped 7.4 percent in May from a year earlier due to healthy demand from the steel sector and an easing of winter pollution curbs.
-That compared with a 5.7 percent increase in April.
+Raw material prices jumped 7.4 percent in May from a year earlier, compared with a 5.7 percent increase in April.